-Should you fail to pass the comprehensive examination, you may be given a second opportunity only by recommendation of a majority of the examining committee.
+Should a student fail to pass the comprehensive examination, they may be given a second opportunity only by recommendation of a majority of the examining committee.
 Committees are encouraged to carefully consider a student's likelihood of successfully completing the exam after they fail the first attempt and to recommend dismissal for any student whose performance is so poor that it is unlikely that a second attempt will be successful.
+When a comprehensive exam is assessed in multiple parts, the graduate program handbook will define whether all parts of the exam must be attempted during a second attempt or only those parts of the exam that the student failed to pass.
 For a student who is permitted a second attempt, a minimum of two months must pass before the student can undergo a second comprehensive examination.
 A second failure will result in the student being dismissed from Clemson University.
 If a student feels that program, department, college, or Graduate School policies have been violated with respect to their comprehensive exam, that student has the right to file a grievance.
 See: Academic Grievance Policy, for a description of the process and deadlines.